-What is the connection, if any, between assessment and accreditation?
+What is the connection between assessment and accreditation?

-Prior to the actual reaccreditation, Washington University is “visited” (a more apt word might be “inspected”) by a team of faculty and administrators working on behalf of the Higher Learning Commission.
-The visiting team asks for and expects to receive evidence supporting the claims that Washington University makes about the knowledge and skills of its students.
-Customarily, universities have provided much information about budget, facilities, faculty and staff as part of the reaccreditation process.
-Increasingly, universities are expected to provide evidence of outcomes, results, learning expectations and goals fulfilled.
+Washington University is routinely reviewed by a team of faculty and administrators working on behalf of our accreditor, the Higher Learning Commission.
+The team expects to receive evidence supporting the claims that Washington University makes about the knowledge and skills of its students.
+Universities are expected to provide evidence of outcomes, results, learning expectations and goals fulfilled.

 In addition to accreditation by the Higher Learning Commission, the university’s professional schools are accredited by their respective professional associations.
 These associations also expect to see evidence of student learning resulting from the careful assessment of learning outcomes.